Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Limited fine-tuning for side-sleeper shoulders/hips
+• Limited fine-tuning for side-sleeper shoulders and hips

 Roma’s flippable design, 9" height, and Dunlop layer specs are from SleepEZ’s Roma listing and specifications.